tverrbjelke/truecrypt_wrapper/README.md

 This all is published for no better reason under the GPL3, I think it should be adequate.

+This script was inspired by [How To: Cover you tracks with truecrypt in gnome](http://ubuntuforums.org/showthread.php?t=909772).
+I not only want to see it hide in a forum and age.
+Instead lets do a next step and make it an open source project so everyone can colaborate at this issue.

 Spread the news!